sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 The mounted image now has the manufacturing key that will allow you to make changes in audit mode.
 You'll have to remove it before shipping the PC.

+To learn about the Windows 10 S manufacturing registry key, see [Windows 10 S manufacturing mode](windows-10-s-manufacturing-mode.md).

 ### Create exclusion.xml

 Now we'll create a file that automates the exclusion of the customizations registry key when you capture settings for recovery.
 This ensures that your PC doesn't restore the customization registry key during the recovery process.